0xF0CACC1A/jolie/PATHS.md

 ## Architecture Differences

 **Key distinction from expression-based primitives**:
-- SELECT and WHERE clauses are stored as **strings** in the AST, not expression nodes
+- PATHS and WHERE clauses are stored as **strings** in the AST, not expression nodes
 - Strings are parsed at **runtime** using ANTLR-generated parsers
 - Requires ANTLR4 Maven dependencies and grammar file